Tibule12/AutoPromote/FIRESTORE_INDEXES.md

   { fieldPath: "createdAt", order: "DESCENDING" }
 ] }
 ```
-Only add indexes you actually need—each one consumes storage and write I/O.
+Only add indexes you actually need—each one consumes storage and write I/O. Avoid combinatorial explosion; start from concrete query patterns.

 ## Profiling Checklist
 - Enable `DEBUG_AUTH=true` only while diagnosing.